Lightning-AI/pytorch-lightning/docs/source/ecosystem/metrics.rst

 TorchMetrics
 ============

-`TorchMetrics <https://torchmetrics.readthedocs.io/en/latest//>`_ is a collection of Machine learning metrics for distributed, scalable PyTorch models and an easy-to-use API to create custom metrics.
+`TorchMetrics <https://torchmetrics.readthedocs.io/en/latest//>`_ is a collection of machine learning metrics for distributed, scalable PyTorch models and an easy-to-use API to create custom metrics.
 It has a collection of 60+ PyTorch metrics implementations and is rigorously tested for all edge cases.